eslint/eslint/docs/src/extend/shareable-configs.md

 ---

-To share your `.eslintrc` file, create a **shareable config**.
+To share your ESLint configuration, create a **shareable config**.
 You can publish your shareable config on [npm](https://www.npmjs.com/) so that others can download and use it in their ESLint projects.

 This page explains how to create and publish a shareable config.